turingschool/curriculum/source/codenow/index.markdown

 ##### Sphero

+Students work in pairs to program the Sphero to:

+* execute small movements
+* change color
 * Create a number guessing game with Sphero as the output indicators

 ## Part 2 - Getting Started with the Web & Integrations